edtsoi430/cmake_tutorial/README.md

 ## Time to Practice

-To get some practice with CMake, you a copy of MAAV's project 1 is located here without any of the CMake files.
+To get some practice with CMake, a copy of MAAV's project 1 is located here without any of the CMake files.
 It is your job get this to compile.
 We have given you all the Find files you need in the *cmake* directory.
-The only external libraries you need to link are *GTKMM*m *GLM*, and *Epoxy*.
+The only external libraries you need to link are *GTKMM* *GLM*, and *Epoxy*.
 There is only one executable so you should link everything to it.
 There is also an install script in the *scripts* directory to install these external libraries for you.
 To execute it, just type `./install-deps.sh` into your terminal from the *scripts* directory and enter your sudo password.

-Note that *Epoxy* and *GTKMM* use their own system (namely `pkg-config`)for finding their files.
+Note that *Epoxy* and *GTKMM* use their own system (called `pkg-config`) for finding their files.

 Instead of
 ```